You are currently viewing the 2018 version of this course. Change to 2019

-In this subject connections are made between individual experiences and perspectives of the Internet with more universal, broad statements that can be made about the role that digital culture plays in society and people's lives today.
-Students will explore how their own experiences and 'everyday Internet' may be different from others, and the implications for studying digital culture.
-Through several specific topics such as dating, music, games, faith, health and politics students will analyse digital culture conceptually, understanding how technology and society intertwine.
+For many people, everyday life now involves constant interaction with the Internet via digitally networked platforms and devices.
+As cyberspace and real space come together, it can be easy to miss the impacts of the Internet on us and on our society and culture.
+Students will explore how their own experiences and ‘everyday Internet’ may be different from others, and the implications of this for studying digital culture.
+Through specific topics such as entertainment, politics, sex, and relationships students will analyse digital culture conceptually, towards better understanding how technology and society are intertwined.

 Further Information: List of topics is indicative and subject to minor change prior to the start of each Study Period.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.